albuquerque-lucas/star-wars-planet-search/README.md

 ## Usage

-💡 After installation, follow these instructions to use Star Wars Planet Search:
+💡 Once you have the Star Wars Planet Search up and running, here's how you can use it:

 1. Open your browser and access the application: `http://localhost:3000`
 2. Use the search bar to find planets by name.